Download This Bill in Microsoft Word format

 (iv) differentiated reading instruction and intensive intervention based on student needs.

-(c) The duties and responsibilities of a state-funded reading coach must include:
+(g) The duties and responsibilities of a state-funded reading coach include:

-(i) collaborate with the principal to create a strategic plan for coaching;
+(i) collaboration with the principal to create a strategic plan for coaching;

-(ii) facilitate school-wide professional development and study groups;
+(ii) facilitation of schoolwide professional development and study groups;

-(iii) model effective reading instructional strategies for teachers;
+(iii) modeling effective reading instructional strategies for teachers;

-(iv) coach and mentor teachers on a daily basis;
+(iv) coaching and mentoring teachers on a daily basis;

-(v) facilitate data analysis discussions and support teachers with using data to differentiate instruction according to student need; and
+(v) facilitation of data analysis discussions and support for teachers by using data to differentiate instruction according to student need; and

 (4) Beginning in Fiscal Year 2015-2016, early childhood and elementary education certified classroom teachers, reading interventionists, and those special education teachers who provide learning disability and speech services to students who need to substantially improve their low reading and writing proficiency skills, are required to earn the literacy teacher add-on endorsement within ten years of their most recent certification by taking at least two courses or six credit hours every five years, or the equivalent professional development hours as determined by the South Carolina Read to Succeed Office, consistent with existing recertification requirements.
 Inservice hours earned through professional development for the literacy teacher endorsement must be used for renewal of teaching certificates in all subject areas.
 The courses and professional development leading to the endorsement must be approved by the State Board of Education and must include foundations, assessment, content area reading and writing, instructional strategies, and an embedded or stand-alone practicum.